timtwiest/domain-taken-yet/README.md

 ## Contributing

-We welcome contributions to the Project License Generator!
+We welcome contributions to the DomainTakenYet!
 Here are a couple of ways you can help:

 1. Report Bugs: If you encounter any bugs or issues with our tool, please report them using the Issues tab on our GitHub repository.
 Your feedback helps us improve the tool for everyone.